 The paper in the workbook incorporates embedded ink, which means a child just needs to press down with the pen to make a stroke.
 The pen doesn't write on any other paper or surface apart from the special paper provided in the workbook, which means you don't have to worry about kids using it to scribble on walls.

 To access the pen's reading features, kids simply need to touch the words in specially printed picture books to hear them spoken out aloud.
-Designed for kids 4-8 years, the pen is priced at $50.
+Designed for kids 4-8 years, the pen is priced on Amazon at $28.99.

 10. 14-in-1 Educational Solar Robot Kit